Linguistics 001 Lecture 3 The Language Wars

 Some pronouns refer to determinate (if perhaps imaginary) things: Ann, Sam's nightmares, the milky way.
-In this case, pronouns naturally reflect the number of their referent.
-No one who knows English would say "Kim hurt their hand," even if unsure whether Kim is male or female.
+In this case, pronouns have traditionally reflected the number of their referent, so that people would not say "Kim hurt their hand," even if unsure whether Kim is male or female.
 However, this has recently changed, not only in referring to people who choose non-binary pronouns, but often in other cases as well.

 Other pronouns don't really refer to anything at all, but instead function like what logicians call "bound variables", place holders in phrases that express relationships among sets of things.
-For instance, when we say "every girl loves her mother," the pronoun her doesn't refer to any particular girl, but instead helps to establish a certain relationship between girls and mothers, namely that every girl has just one.
+For instance, when we say "every girl loves her mother," the pronoun her doesn't refer to any particular girl, but instead helps to establish a certain relationship between girls and mothers.

 The grammar (and logic) of quantifiers like "every" is actually quite subtle and difficult to get right.
 The ancient Greek (and Roman) logicians (and grammarians) were not able to devise a workable approach, nor were the logicans of Medieval Europe.
 The first adequate quantificational logic was only devised about a century ago, by Gottloeb Frege and Bertrand Russell.
 They were working on the foundations of mathematics; the relationship between the grammar and the logic of quantificational expressions in natural languages remains a topic of research to this day.
 So it's not surprising that a language maven in 1795 (or 1997!) should assume an analysis of quantifiers in English that is demonstrably wrong.

 Jack Lynch's Grammar and Style Notes say that in such cases